import {NOTE} from './_util'

 expressions to object properties but that is no different from assigning values

-to it, and has no special meaning.
+like 1 or 'hello' to it, and has no special meaning.
 In other words it

 doesn't automatically make them a method!